Zilliqa/ZIP/zips/zip-11.md

 Research to fund ecosystem projects and initiatives.
 The end goal is to move move all ecosystem funding currently done by Zilliqa Research (as a part of ZILHive) to the DAO making the community responsible for making decisions on funding ecosystem projects.
-The community holding gZILs will vote on proposals instead of Zilliqa Research making decisions.
+The community holding gZILs will be able to vote on proposals alongside Zilliqa Research on making decisions.
 More on this will be released as a separate ZIP.

-Since the purpose of gZIL will mainly be in voting in a DAO, gZIL must capture token holders that are long-term ecosystem participants with a deep-rooted interest in making the Zilliqa ecosystem grow and succeed.
+Since the purpose of gZIL will mainly be in voting in a DAO (and potentially earning benefits from the DAO), gZIL must capture token holders that are long-term ecosystem participants with a deep-rooted interest in making the Zilliqa ecosystem grow and succeed.
 Issuing gZIL alongside staking rewards aims to capture those token holders.